 A nonresident partner's share of the partnership's income derived from business transacted in Wisconsin, services performed in Wisconsin, or real or tangible personal property located in Wisconsin is taxable by Wisconsin.
+Gains and losses resulting from sales of stocks, bonds, or other intangibles which are passed through to nonresident partners aren't taxable by Wisconsin.
 Business income is taxable whether or not the individual partner conducts business in Wisconsin.
 This applies to both general partners and limited partners.
 However, partnership income derived from personal services, including professional services, is taxable to a nonresident partner only if that nonresident partner personally performs services in Wisconsin.
 The amount of personal service income attributable to the nonresident partner's services performed in Wisconsin is taxable.
 Example 1.
 Two nonresident individuals are partners of a partnership that does business only in Wisconsin.
 Both nonresidents are taxed on their entire share of the partnership income for Wisconsin income tax purposes.